Vignesh2208/TimeKeeper/README.md

 	@sudo make setup_kernel

 	During the setup process do not allow kexec tools to handle kernel reboots.
 	Over the course of kernel setup, a menu config would appear.

+	The following additional config steps should also be performed inside menuconfig:
+		Under General setup -->
-Append a local kernel version name in the menu config.
-For example it could be linux-4.4.5-VT
+			Append a local kernel version name.
+For example it could be -ins-VT.
+		Under kernel_hacking -->
+			enable Collect kernel timers statistics
+		Under Processor types and features -->
+			Transparent Huge Page support -->
+				Transparent Huge Page support sysfs defaults should be set to always

 * Reboot machine and boot into new kernel